korenmiklos/talks/2021-12-10-ceu/README.md

 - There is voluntary social distancing, as well as non-compliance with policy measures.

 ## Systems matter
-- The SIR model is highly nonlinear.
+The SIR model is highly nonlinear.
 My getting sick depends on behavior of others.

 - difficult to forecast
 - externalities
 - non-intuitive

-## Peaks of pandemic are notoriously hard to forecast
+## Peaks of epidemics are notoriously hard to forecast
 ![Chowell 2017](exhibit/fig/nonlinear.jpg){height=80%}

 ## Lessons from economics